 Well, bad news: A 48-hour long Baha Men extravaganza is precisely what the next stock market crash is going to feel like.
 Only longer.
 And more personal.
 And we can’t do anything to stop it from happening.

 Maybe you just got started saving and investing, or maybe you’re a seasoned vet with $100K in the bank.
-No matter the amount, if you’re a young person you’ve probably got at least a part off that money invested in the stock market.
+No matter the amount, if you’re a young person you’ve probably got at least a part of that money invested in the stock market.
 And to be clear, if you’re invested in stock funds, you’re invested in the stock market.
-(Don’t know how you’re invested?
-That’s your job for the day!
-Go figure it out.
-And read this blog post on how to get started and read this blog post on how investing can and should be easy!)

-For a minute, let’s pretend it’s the beginning of 2008.
-You’re settling down on your couch, in your As Seen On TV snuggie, to watch the Sex and the City/Juno/Kung Fu Panda DVD that Netflix just mailed you, and stocks start to lose value—and fast.
+For a minute, let’s pretend it’s the beginning of 2008: You’re settling into your couch, in your As Seen On TV snuggie, to watch the Sex and the City movie/Juno/Kung Fu Panda DVD that Netflix just mailed (!!!) to you.
+Stocks start to lose value—and fast.
 By the beginning of 2009, the crash has cleaved stock values IN HALF.
-If you had $10,000 in your 401(k), now you’ve got $5,000.* Wizard woman with $100,000 in the bank?
-You’re now looking into an account that is reflecting a sad, reduced $50,000 back to you.
-It’s so lame.
-I once worked with a woman (breadwinner!!) who told me 2008 felt just like when her husband divorced her and got half her money.
+If you had $10,000 invested in the stock market within your 401(k), now you’ve got less than $5,000.

 Handy table of how terrible stock market dips can feel: